 What is the surgeon looking for?
 To qualify for bariatric surgery, such as the gastric sleeve, you must have a BMI over 40.
 You can qualify with a BMI of 35 and above if you have one or more obesity-related ailments, such as high blood pressure (hypertension) or type 2 diabetes.

 BMI stands for body mass index.
 Doctors use this measurement to determine if a patient is overweight.
-Your BMI measurement lets you and your doctor know how much body fat you have based on your height and weight.
+Your BMI measurement lets you and your doctor know how much body fat you have based on height and weight.

 Adults with a BMI over 30 and under 40 are considered obese.
 At 40 and above, you are considered extremely obese.
 If you have a BMI over 45, you are considered morbidly obese.

-Overall, you can expect to lose around 50% to 75% or more of your excess weight with the gastric sleeve within the first two years.
+You can expect to lose around 50% to 75% or more of your excess weight with the gastric sleeve within the first two years.

 The Day of Surgery (6 Months)